The name Jerusalem in the Bible

 There is no town as Biblical as Jerusalem, but it was neither built nor named by Hebrews.
 Remnants of a Canaanite town called Salem date back to the early bronze age, and the first Biblical mentioning of this place is in Genesis 14:18, where Abraham and Melchizedek meet.
 The name Jerusalem occurs first in Joshua 10:1 and the city of Jerusalem was conquered, sacked and apparently abandoned by Israel (Judges 1:8).
+Still, it remained occupied by Jebusites and it was originally located in the territory of not Judah but Benjamin (Judges 1:21).
 Four hundred years later David conquered Jerusalem from the Jebusites, annexed it and made it his capital (2 Samuel 5:6).

-Without a doubt the second and dominant part of the name reminded (then and now) of the word (shalom), peace.
-The root of this word, (shalem), denotes completeness, wholeness and soundness.
-In this sense the name Jerusalem is related to some other famous names from the David saga: Solomon and Absalom.
+Without a doubt the second and dominant part of the name reminded (then and now) of the word שלום (shalom), meaning peace.
+The root of this word, שלם (shalem), denotes completeness, wholeness and soundness:

 Perhaps the name Jerusalem was never changed, but only Hebraized, because it seems to mean Rain Of Peace.

 Jerusalem was to be the radiating heart of a world of completeness and wholeness.
 It seems that history supplied her with a most suiting name.